 This time the inspiration comes from the human visual system, wherein information is processed at multiple scales and then aggregated locally [3].
 How to achieve this without a memory explosion?

-To find the appropriate padding with single stride convs without dilation, padding pp and kernel kk are defined so that out=inout=in
+To find the appropriate padding with single stride convs without dilation, padding and kernel are defined so that (input and output spatial dims):

 For a quick overview on 1×1 convs advise this video from the famous Coursera course: